-GTD the Trelo way revisted
+GTD the Trello way revisited

-How to apply GTD rules revisted
+How to apply GTD rules revisited

 What is GTD?